Parallel and distributed asynchronous adaptive stochastic gradient methods: Numerical experiments

 \section{Numerical experiments}

 In this section, we conduct numerical experiments on the proposed algorithm APAM under both shared-memory and distributed settings.
 We compare APAM to the non-parallel and sync-parallel versions of AMSGrad, and also to the async-parallel nonadaptive SGM.
-Notice that AMSGrad has been shown in the literature to converge significantly faster than a non-adaptive SGM or a momentum SGM, and in addition, it performs similarly well as Adam that is another popularly used adaptive SGM but is not guaranteed to converge.
-Both async and sync-parallel methods are implemented in C++, with openMP for the shared-memory parallelization and with MPI for the distributed computing.
-All tests were run on a Dell workstation with 32 CPU cores and 64 GB memory.
+Notice that AMSGrad has been shown in the literature to converge significantly faster than a non-adaptive SGM or a momentum SGM, and in addition, it performs similarly well as Adam, another popularly used adaptive SGM not guaranteed to converge.
+Both async- and sync-parallel methods are implemented in C++, using openMP for shared-memory parallelization and using MPI for distributed communication.
+They are also implemented in Python for tests with large-scale datasets, using MPI4PY for distributed communication.
+Tests in subsections \ref{subsection:5.1}--\ref{subsection:5.3} are run with the C++ implementation on a Dell workstation with 32 CPU cores, 64 GB memory, and two Quadro RTX 5000 GPUs.
+Tests in subsections \ref{subsection:5.4}--\ref{subsection:5.5} are run with the Python implementation on the same workstation.